PenelopeKing/RecipeProject/README.md

 # RecipeProject
-Personal project exploring food recipes and ingredients using publicly available databases
+Work in progress personal project exploring food recipes and ingredients using publicly available databases

 ### Getting started...
 When first running this code, please load in the dataset using the file: load_csv.py